antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 ```bash
 echo "10.10.11.236 manager.htb" | sudo tee -a /etc/hosts
 ```
 I began by reviewing  the web service on port 80 to determine if it held any substantial information or hidden directories.
 Used  Gobuster & dirsearch for directory enumeration, I was unable to uncover anything significant.
 Additionally, I performed some quick virtual host (vhost) enumeration, but it didn't bare any results.
-By the look of things the website itself appeared static and did not reveal any obvious entry points. see the below commands
+By the look of things the website itself appeared static and did not reveal any obvious entry points. see the below commands and results output.
 ```bash

 gobuster dns -d manager.htb -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-5000.txt -t 50